reV.generation.generation.Gen

 This input can also be a string pointing to a single SAM config file.
 In this case, the config column of the CSV points input should be set to None or left out completely.
 See the documentation for the reV SAM class (e.g. reV.SAM.generation.WindPower, reV.SAM.generation.PvWattsv8, reV.SAM.generation.Geothermal, etc.) for info on the allowed and/or required SAM config file inputs.

 • resource_file (str) – Filepath to resource data.
-This input can be path to a single resource HDF5 file, a path to a directory containing data spread across multiple HDF5 files, or a path including a wildcard input like /h5_dir/prefix*suffix.
+This input can be path to a single resource HDF5 file or a path including a wildcard input like /h5_dir/prefix*suffix (i.e. if your datasets for a single year are spread out over multiple files).
 In all cases, the resource data must be readable by rex.resource.Resource or rex.multi_file_resource.MultiFileResource. (i.e. the resource data conform to the rex data format).
 This means the data file(s) must contain a 1D time_index dataset indicating the UTC time of observation, a 1D meta dataset represented by a DataFrame with site-specific columns, and 2D resource datasets that match the dimensions of (time_index, meta).
 The time index must start at 00:00 of January 1st of the year under consideration, and its shape must be a multiple of 8760.

 Note